khanshoaib3/stardew-access-local/docs/guides/guides-home.md

 ## Guide Version

-**This guide file is up to date with Stardew Access [Beta Release v1.6.0-beta.5](https://github.com/stardew-access/stardew-access/releases/tag/v1.6.0-beta.5).**
+**This guide file is up to date with Stardew Access [Release v1.6.2](https://github.com/stardew-access/stardew-access/releases/tag/v1.6.2).**

 To get the most current documentation, check the following links: